Feeding, Nutrition and Grooming Schedule, Why we feed Life's Abundance Pet Food Products and more.....

 HOUSE TRAINING Do not leave your puppy loose in your home and expect him to know where to go.
 Your puppy will always need to eliminate immediately when waking up from a nap, 30-45 (usually closer to the 45) minutes after eating and 30 minutes or so after playing.
 There are many great books on training your new puppy that you can find at your local pet stores or library.
 You can also refer to the House training page on this website.
 We have litter trained your puppy!
 What this means is when your puppy has been CONFINED in an X pen in our home ( kept in a controlled space) he's been provided a place to potty.
 He has been provided a similar place to potty outside and is taken there immediately after waking up in the morning, after eating, after playtime to encourage potty place is outside.
 They have been transitioned from the litter box to the front lawn for elimination however, still offered the litter pan when inside.

 GROOMING We love our Furminator.
 German Shepherds have a double coat, some Long Hair otherwise known as Coated German Shepherds have a single coat and have less shedding while other long hair coats will still have a double coat.
 They will generally shed their entire under coat twice a year (the first 6 months of the year and the second six months of the year....LOL) Actually, once in the spring and again in the fall.
 You will know when they are shedding their coat as you will see lots of extra hair around.
 We use the Furminator during shedding seasons every 3 - 4 days for about 2 weeks.
 That will eliminate about 90% of the natural shedding process and shorten the shedding period.
 In between the furminator, we use a Furminator brand soft bristle brush to keep our dogs well groomed and healthy all throughout the year.
 We clip their nails bi-weekly and bath our dogs every 6 - 8 weeks or more frequently, if needed.
 If you are brushing regularly, your german shepherd will not need frequent bathing.
 There are many great shampoo products on the market.
 Be careful about Oatmeal shampoos if your dog has allergies as oatmeal can also dry the skin.
 Brushing will bring the natural oils into the coat.
 Be sure to brush and comb your dog PRIOR to bathing as well as after the bath.
 Too much bathing takes the natural oils out of their coat.
 We use a once a month flea control and heart wormer.
-Bravecto is our preferred.
-We DO NOT USE ADVANTAGE FLEA AND TICK!
+We DO NOT USE ADVANTAGE FLEA AND TICK or BRAVECTO!
 It is also important to clean your dog or puppies ears regularly.
 Simply gently put 8-10 drops of Ear Cleaner into each ear and massage at the base of the ears to loosen wax and dirt in the ear.
 When you release the head they will shake.
 Take a tissue or cotton ball to wipe the outer part of the ear clean.
 Do not stick anything down into the inner ear such as a cotton swab.
 Simply wipe the outer ear and your done.

 SOME OF OUR FAVORITE GROOMING PRODUCTS Life's Abundance Ear Care Formula Excellent for everyday ear care after bathing, playing in the water or just to clean your dogs ears.
 Great for ear infections too!